Introduction

 Use Case

 It’s not all sunshine and rainbows shooting with an older body.
 As you can see from this image, the D700 (and D3, D3s) all suffer from a problem now solved in modern Nikon bodies.
-Note the blooming from the strong light sources in this image, which causes light to draw across the image?
-This is particularly strong at high ISO, however it still present faintly when I shoot this scene at the camera’s base ISO of 200 on a tripod, This limits the push-pull we can do in processing to get the files to look how we want them to in certain situations.
+Note the blooming from the strong light sources in this image, which causes light to bleed across the image in lines?
+This is particularly strong at high ISO, however it still present faintly when I shoot this scene at the camera’s base ISO of 200 on a tripod, This can limit the push-pull we can do in processing to get the files to look how we want them to in certain situations.
 I have PP’d this file mildy which has brought them out more here.
 This particular problem is the only one that really faces this particular sensor.
-It’s caused by the pixel well filling and causes the charge to spill over onto adjacent pixels to draw right across the image as you can see here, known as blooming.
+It’s caused by the pixel well filling and causes the charge to spill over onto adjacent pixels to bleed right across the image into neighbouring pixels as you can see here, known as blooming.
 Many of the older sensor designs did this, and it is something to be aware of if owning a D700.
 From what I have seen, some D700’s are better than others in this regard too.
-Either avoid these scenes, use a different camera, or get creative and use it as an effect.
+I’ve heard Nikon has changed the odd PCB internally to solve / reduce this issue too.
+This picture was from a copy that had a much stronger affect.
+The 700 I currently own is much more mild and at base ISO, it is barely present.
+This makes it a non-issue for me as I would always shoot a scene like this at ISO 200.
+If your D700 has this problem, either avoid these scenes, use a different camera, or get creative and use it as an effect.

 Arran from Portencross - D700 with 24mm f/2.8D